rhasanbd/Neighbourhood-Components-Analysis-NCA-Method/README.md

 # Neighbourhood Components Analysis (NCA) Method

-In this notebook, we present the Neighbourhood Components Analysis (NCA) method for learning a Mahalanobis distance measure to be used in the the K Nearest Neighbors (K-NN) classification. https://cs.nyu.edu/~roweis/papers/ncanips.pdf
+In this notebook, we present the Neighbourhood Components Analysis (NCA) method for learning a Mahalanobis distance measure to be used in the K Nearest Neighbors (K-NN) classification. https://cs.nyu.edu/~roweis/papers/ncanips.pdf

 The NCA addresses two key limitations of K-NN: